matuteiglesias/journal/content/Business/2024-07-01_Developed_Strategy_for_Electoral_Process_Moderniza.md

 ## 📅 2024-07-01 — Session: Developed Strategy for Electoral Process Modernization

 **🕒 18:45–19:20**
-**🏷️ Labels**: electoral process, modernization, digitalization, FCEN, strategy
+**🏷️ Labels**: Electoral Process, Modernization, Digitalization, FCEN, Strategy
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a comprehensive [[strategy]] for modernizing the electoral processes at the Faculty of Exact and Natural Sciences (FCEN).
+The session aimed to develop a comprehensive strategy for modernizing the electoral processes at the Faculty of Exact and Natural Sciences (FCEN).

 ### Key Activities
-- Outlined a procedural proposal for electoral process modernization, including a draft declaration by the Data Science Degree Commission.
+- Outlined a procedural proposal for electoral process modernization, including a draft declaration by the [[Data Science]] Degree Commission.
-- Developed a meeting [[strategy]] for discussing electoral process modernization, with a focus on digitalization and strategic presentation.
+- Developed a meeting strategy for discussing electoral process modernization, with a focus on digitalization and strategic presentation.
 - Created strategies for handling rejection and objections, including simplified proposal versions and conversation facilitation techniques.
 - Prepared responses to anticipated objections regarding the electoral modernization proposal to ensure comprehension and acceptance.
 - Detailed a plan of action for implementing an electronic voting system, covering steps from planning to post-election evaluation.